christophgil/ZIPsFS/README.md

 **-c \[NEVER,SEEK,RULE,COMPRESSED,ALWAYS\]**

-Policy for ZIP entries  cached in RAM.
+Policy when ZIP entries and file content is cached in RAM.

 |           |                                                                                    |